datacarpentry/shell-genomics/_episodes/03-working-with-files.md

 ### Removing

-To prove to ourselves that you no longer have the ability to modify this file, try deleting it with the `rm` command.
+To prove to ourselves that you no longer have the ability to modify this file, try deleting it with the `rm` command:

 ~~~
 $ rm SRR098026-backup.fastq
 ~~~
 {: .bash}

-You'll be asked if you want to override your file permissions.
+You'll be asked if you want to override your file permissions:

 ~~~
 rm: remove write-protected regular file ‘SRR098026-backup.fastq’?